rajdeeppandhare/CLAUDE-SKILLS/README.md

   <summary>🏗️ <strong>Feature Architect</strong></summary>

 _Short overview:_
-A comprehensive feature planning skill for Claude that takes your current codebase and generates end-to-end implementation blueprints — from schema changes to API endpoints to frontend component[..[...]
+A comprehensive feature planning skill for Claude that takes your current codebase and generates end-to-end implementation blueprints — from schema changes to API endpoints to frontend components.

 - **Key features:**
     - Analyzes your codebase to extract architecture patterns, tech stack, and conventions